WallStreetMojo

 • TAN number, within itself, does not hold any benefits for the assessee except escaping from the file by complying with a legal requirement.

-• It is also known as TDCAN, which serves the purpose of sorting, identifying, and matching the number of TDS?
-TCS deducted, collected, and providing necessary credit to the person against whose income tax liability TDS/ TCS is deducted.
+• It is also known as TDCAN, which sorts, identifies, and matches the number of TDS.
+TCS deducts, collects, and provides necessary credit to the person against whose income tax liability TDS/ TCS deducts.

 • Overall, we can say that TAN provides benefits to income tax authorities for collecting tax at the point of time when income gets accrued.